ballerina-platform/ballerina-distribution/examples/kafka-service-sasl/kafka_service_sasl.md

 # Kafka service - SASL authentication

 The `kafka:Service` receives messages from the Kafka server using the `kafka:Listener` via SASL/PLAIN authentication.
-SASL/PLAIN authentication is done by providing the `kafka:AuthenticationConfiguration` along with `kafka:SecurityProtocol` as `kafka:PROTOCOL_SASL_PLAINTEXT` in the `kafka:ConsumerConfiguration`.
+SASL/PLAIN authentication can be enabled by configuring the `auth` which requires the authentication mechanism, username and a password.
+Further, the mode of security must be configured by setting securityProtocol to `kafka:PROTOCOL_SASL_PLAINTEXT`.
 Use this to connect to a Kafka server secured with SASL/PLAIN.

 ::: code kafka_service_sasl.bal :::